ePages-de/epages-docs/_posts/2017/2017-04-19-build-a-multiple-repository-pull-request-test.md

 It can be seen as the first test to assure that at least the installation is still functional.
 After that, your tests should run as expected.
 Beginning with short running tests like unit tests up to longer tests such as UI tests (if a UI exists).
-As the tests are built up in stages, the job PR_Test will fail and the result can be send the developer.
+As the tests are built up in stages, the job PR_Test will fail and the result can be send to the developer.

 {% highlight groovy %}
 stage "Build EMS & RTG"